shrinerb/shrine/doc/carrierwave.md

 end
 ```

-The `context` variable holds the name of the attachment, record instance and
-in some cases the `:version`.

 #### `#extension_white_list`, `#extension_black_list`

-In Shrine extension whitelisting/blacklisting is a part of validations, and is
+In Shrine, extension whitelisting/blacklisting is a part of validations, and is
 provided by the `validation_helpers` plugin:

 ```rb